UUÖ±²¥

 Within many exercise science master’s degree programs, students can select one or more areas of concentration related to their career goals.
 Some of the optional concentrations include the following:

-This concentration is a good choice for students who aspire to work with high school, college, and professional athletes.
+• Sports Coaching: This concentration is a good choice for students who aspire to work with high school, college, and professional athletes.
 A coaching program usually involves a diverse array of courses.
 These cover topics, like coaching theories and techniques, individual and team athlete development, sports psychology, and business management.

-Graduates with expertise in sports psychology may work with teams or individual athletes to enhance their physical performance.
+• Sports Psychology: Graduates with expertise in sports psychology may work with teams or individual athletes to enhance their physical performance.
 Courses in a sports psychology concentration cover topics such as motivation, confidence, and goal setting.

-A sports administration concentration allows students to focus on the business side of managing a college or professional sports team.
+• Sports Administration: A sports administration concentration allows students to focus on the business side of managing a college or professional sports team.
 Learners study general principles of sport management, finance and accounting, and legal issues, such as NCAA compliance.

 What Can I Do With an Online Master's Degree in Exercise Science?

-Graduates with online master's degrees in exercise science can use their scientific knowledge of human anatomy and movement in a range of different occupations.
-According to the Bureau of Labor Statistics (BLS), some of these occupations only require a bachelor's degree for entry-level positions.
+According to the Bureau of Labor Statistics (BLS), some of the occupations we listed below only require a bachelor's degree for entry-level positions.
 However, professionals with a master's degree may be able to command higher salaries.

 work with athletic teams at all levels from K-12 to college and professional sports.
 Not only do they assess and develop each athlete's abilities, they strategize the team's efforts, conduct practice sessions, and recruit new team members.
 In addition to a college degree, coaches may need certification and an in-depth knowledge of the sport they're coaching.